-BBQs, cricket, and thongs (with a bit of leg and foot discomfort), sounds about right.
+BBQs, cricket, and thongs (with a bit of shin splint action and foot discomfort), sounds about right.

 This is a very common complaint we hear about coming into the warmer months, the flip flops come out and so does more foot and shin pain.
 NOT A COINCIDENCE!

 Shin splints is an umbrella term for pain in the shin, there is a few things that cause this, but the main source of pain can be from overworked muscles at the front of the shin.